tinychainorg/tinychain/docs/learnings.md

  * there are lots of things I didn't anticipate:
    * signature caching
    * `blocks_transactions` table.
 Originally thought transactions.block was a one-to-one.
 Derp, it's many-to-many.
+ * to check if a block is fully synced, we need to